jianxiaoguo/website/content/en/docs/installing-workflow/workflow.md

 After installing Workflow, [register a user and deploy an application](../quickstart/deploy-an-app.md).

-If your k8s does not provide public network loadblance, you need to install TCP proxy services such as haproxy on machines that can access both internal and external networks, and then expose `80` and `443`.
+If your Kubernetes does not provide a public network load balancer, you need to install TCP proxy services such as haproxy on machines that can access both internal and external networks, and then expose `80` and `443`.